alpn/wireplug/README.md

 # This requires root access to write the config file to /etc
 sudo wireplugd wg0 --generate-config
 ```

+The public key associated with your new private key will also appear in the config file.
+Share this public key with your respective peers.

 3. Edit the config file `/etc/wireplugd.wg0` as needed.